111 W. Montgomery Avenue

 African American History: Lynchings in Montgomery County

-NEW!
-July 2020: Volume 63, Number 1 of the Montgomery County Story, by Librarian/Archivist Sarah Hedlund, featuring the history of the two 1880 lynchings in Montgomery County: George Peck and John Diggs-Dorsey.
+July 2020: Volume 63, Number 1 of The Montgomery County Story, by Librarian/Archivist Sarah Hedlund, featuring the history of the two 1880 lynchings in Montgomery County: George Peck and John Diggs-Dorsey.

 Equal Justice Initiative, “Lynching in America: Confronting the Legacy of Racial Terror, 3rd Edition” (Montgomery, AL: EJI, 2017), 4.